 |New York City||$99,151.22||-$16,968.74|

 There is a difference between median price and average price.
 Median price refers to the middle price point of the homes that are on sale.
-Which means that, half of the homes will cost more than this, and the other half will cost less.
+This means that half of the homes will cost more than this, and the other half will cost less.

 Planning to buy a home in San Diego?
 Consider the following before deciding.